 The programme will consist of weekly walks on Mondays, starting at Frimley Lodge Park.
 The walks will be tailored to the ability of the group and will be led by our experienced walk leaders who will create a welcoming and relaxed environment.
-In addition to these walks the programme incorporates education sessions led by specialist Diabetes nurses which will provide walkers with information on how to manage their diabetes on topics such as diet, foot care, exercise, alcohol and pharmacy.
+In addition to these walks the programme incorporates education sessions led by specialists which will provide walkers with information on how to manage their diabetes on topics such as diet, foot care, eye care, exercise, alcohol and pharmacy.
 The programme is completely free and we are looking for local people who are referred by their GP to join us.
 If you are wondering if you are the right person for this programme we have listed some of the benefits that you can expect to gain:

 - Feeling better in yourself with improved confidence